 How does the 探花精选 help?

-The 探花精选 also responds to the world鈥檚 most urgent humanitarian crises including in countries with TPS designations like Sudan, Ukraine and Afghanistan.
+The 探花精选 also responds to the world鈥檚 most urgent humanitarian crises including in countries with TPS designations like Sudan and Ukraine.
 Founded at the call of Albert Einstein over 90 years ago, the 探花精选 remains dedicated to helping people affected by crises to survive, recover and rebuild their lives.

 We consistently earn top marks by charity watchdog groups for our efficient use of donor contributions and the effectiveness of our work.